LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 ![](images/companies-crud-edit.png)

+---

+## Delete Companies

-Now we just need to implement the delete method.
-We already have added the delete button when creating the list page.
-All that's left is to add a method to the controller.
+Now we just need to implement the **delete** method.
+Not sure if you noticed, but I've already added the Delete button before, when creating the list page.

+All that's left is to add a method to the Controller.

 **app/Http/Controllers/CompanyController.php**:
 ```php
 class CompanyController extends Controller
 {
     // ...

     public function destroy(Company $company)
     {
         $company->delete();